visit-dav/visit/src/doc/cli_manual/functions.rst

   MovePlotDatabaseKeyframe(index, oldFrame, newFrame)

-index : type
+index : integer
-    An integer representing the index of the plof in the plot list.
+    An integer representing the index of the plot in the plot list.

-oldFrame : type
+oldFrame : integer
-    The old animation frame where the keyframe is located.
+    An integer that is thhe old animation frame where the keyframe is located.

-newFrame : type
+newFrame : integer
-    The new animation frame where the keyframe will be moved.
+    An integer that is the new animation frame where the keyframe will be moved.

-return value : integer
-    MovePlotDatabaseKeyframe does not return a value.

 **Description:**